marcus-aur/meditations/index.md

 Could it be crawling up my leg?
 Could it be on my clothes?

-All I wanted was to tell you about it, but I didn't.
+All I wanted was to tell you about it, but I didn't, because we aren't speaking right now.

 ---